 Bio

-From humble beginnings to global peacekeeper, I like to think that my path in life has allowed me in some way to fulfill my dream of making the world a better place.
-Through personal connections and unique cultural experiences I have discovered that what we share far outweighs our differences as individuals, an opinion that is regularly challenged by current events and the changing political climate.
+From simple beginnings in rural America to global peacekeeper, I like to think that my path in life has allowed me in some way to foster and fulfill my passion for peace and social justice.
+Through personal connections and unique cultural experiences I have discovered that what we share worldwide with all humans far outweighs our differences as individuals, an opinion that is regularly challenged by current events and the changing political climate.
 My ambitions have brought me to places unlike any I could have imagined and continue to guide me on my travels and in my writing.